Germany · CocoVolare

 The city that rewrites itself

-Berlin is not beautiful in the classical sense: its power lies in how history seeps through its seams.
+Berlin's beauty is unconventional: its power lies in how history seeps through its seams.
 The Reichstag with its glass dome, Museum Island, the trail of the Wall, bunkers turned into clubs and the finest art scene in Europe.

 Hotels